Creating and embedding interactive videos and learning content using H5P

 - Name the activity.

 - In the section Package file, click on the plus icon.
-Choose the content bank as the folder to pick from and choose the video you have created there before.
+Choose the content bank as the folder to pick from and choose the H5P you have created there before.
 Leave the setting Link to file.

-Add a package file Pick a file from the content bank Select a file and create a link
+Pick a file from the content bank

-- In the Grade section, change further settings, e.g. the maximum grade and the grade to pass.
+Select a file and create a link - In the Grade section, change further settings, e.g. the maximum grade and the grade to pass.

 - Click Save and display.